mnorelli/angular-ui-practice/README.md

 - Animate elements with CSS transitions or keyframe animations
 - Learn how to do animations _the Angular way_ (see lesson 2)

-## CSS Classes in Angular
+## CSS Classes in Angular - Intro (5 mins)

 As you know, Angular is a great, dynamic front-end framework.
 One of the things you'll do _most_ often when building a frontend is apply CSS classes to style elements on the page.
 Having the ability to change those styles based on _data_  can enable you to make some really dynamic interface designs.
 You certainly have the skills to do this with tools you've already learned, but Angular has a special directive just for this purpose – **ngClass**.

 Once we've looked at how Angular helps us apply classes, we'll mix in some non-Angular-specific strategies to add subtle animation to our style with CSS.
 Little things like CSS animation can really boost the credibility of your design – _if_ you use it well.
 As a first step, you have to know how to use it at all.

-Finally, you'll incorporate two external Angular modules to kick your UI up a notch.
+In lesson 2, we'll see how to do animations 'the Angular way'.

-## Starter Code - Intro (5 mins)
+## Starter Code

-Now, go check out the starter code in `starter-code/app` and see what we're working with.
+Let's check out the starter code in `starter-code/app` and see what we're working with.
 The starter code is a basic Angular app using stuff you've mostly already seen. _(Note: we are stepping back for simplicity.
 There is no need to install with `bower` or run a server to test this code.
 Everything here is on the front-end.)_

 Take a few minutes and browse through the code that's there and investigate how it works and what it's doing.